 window object.
 This allows it to be accessed by anyone because everyone has access to the global object.

 There is one pattern that can help with this, though.
-It's called the anonymous self-invoking function.
-It's looks a little bit like this:
+It’s called the immediately invoked function expression.
+It’s looks a little bit like this: